har-in-air/ESP32_AUTO_WATER/README.md

 * Solar panel<br>
 A 20V solar panel is used to charge a 6V lead acid battery via a CC-CV module.
 It is also used to charge up a bank of supercapacitors, as it may not be sunny enough to run the 12V water pump directly off the solar panel.

-* Lead acid battery 6V 1.3Ah<br>
+* Li-ion Battery 18650<br>
-This is used to provide power for the ESP32 module via a 3.3V regulator.
-You could instead use a 3.7V li-ion battery with a Li-ion MPPT solar charger module.<br>
+This is used to provide power for the ESP32 module via a 3.3V regulator.<br>
 I used an HT7333 LDO 3.3V regulator because it draws very little quiescent current (< 5uA) and can handle higher input voltages. <br>
 When the ESP32 module is active the current draw is approximately 25mA on average. <br>
 When the ESP32 module is in deep sleep, the additional circuits drawing current are :